yougotthisconf/yougotthis.io/content/collections/highlights/index.md

     - videos/2019/perfectionism-imposter-syndrome-anxiety
 ---

-You Got This started with it's first annual event in January 2019.
+You Got This started with our first annual event in January 2019.
 Since then, it's rapidly expanded to six annual events and a programme of written articles completely focused on core skills.

 At the first event, [Jo](/people/jo-franchetti) delivered her talk on spotting destructive thought patterns, manage anxiety and procrastination, and how to be kinder to yourself.
-To this day, it's one of our favorites.
+To this day, it's one of our community's favorites.

 <library-item path="videos/2019/perfectionism-imposter-syndrome-anxiety"></library-item>